WASdev/sample.DefaultApplication/jakarta/README.md

 When running in dev mode, the application is packaged as a loose application described by DefaultApplication.ear.xml.
 This allows classes to be picked up as soon as they are recompiled without repackaging the archive.

-As one last check, let's build the EAR file and run the evaluation report for the archive.
+As one last check, let's build the EAR file and run the binary scanner against the archive.

-1. Build the application archive mvn clean install
+1. Build the application archive and run the analysis

-1. Run the evaluation report on the archive to see the Jakarta technologies used.
-Run this binary scanner command: java -jar binaryAppScanner.jar ~/git/sample.DefaultApplication/jakarta/DefaultApplication-ear/target/DefaultApplication.ear --evaluate
+       mvn clean install exec:java
+1. Open the report

+       open ./target/DefaultApplication.ear_MigrationReport.html

 ![](./images/evaluationReportJakartaEE.png)